 The Indigenous Procurement Policy (IPP) aims to stimulate Indigenous entrepreneurship, business and economic development, providing Indigenous Australians with more opportunities to participate in the economy.

-The IPP places mandatory minimum Indigenous participation requirements (MRR) on Australian Government procurement contracts that:
+The IPP places mandatory minimum Indigenous participation requirements (MMR) on Australian Government procurement contracts that:

 The MMR requires suppliers to achieve a minimum percentage of Indigenous employment or supplier use (or a combination of both) on average over the term of the contract.
 The supplier, in consultation with the relevant purchasing Australian Government organisation, can elect to apply a target of four per cent Indigenous employment or supplier use at the contract level, or a target of three per cent at the organisational level.
 The supplier may elect to meet the MMR directly or through subcontracts.